Skip to main content

 • The Catalyst: The crisis begins when Captain Clueless Coocoo accidentally stumbles during a zero-gravity mime session, stirring the "Heart of Everything" and causing reality to ripple.

-• The Allies: The ship is visited by the Bizarro League (a team of heroes who succeed by failing perfectly and operate on perfectly backwards logic).
+• The Allies: The ship is visited by the Reverso League (a team of heroes who succeed by failing perfectly and operate on perfectly backward logic).

 • The Threat: The villain, Nullius Rex, the King of the Null Dimension, materializes with the intent of reclaiming the universe's "excess of existence" by returning all of reality to "non-being."

-• The Solution: The Bizarro League's backwards logic is leveraged to fight Nullius Rex's non-existence.
+• The Solution: The Reverso League's backward logic is leveraged to fight Nullius Rex's non-existence.

-• Bizarro Batman's "worst stealth" becomes perfectly adequate, providing perfect intelligence by creating a logical paradox against non-existence.
+• Reverso Battyman's "worst stealth" becomes perfectly adequate, providing perfect intelligence by creating a logical paradox against non-existence.

-• The combined chaos of Captain Coocoo's stumbling and Bizarro Flash's time-reversing speed creates an overwhelming, contradictory reality.
+• The combined chaos of Captain Coocoo's stumbling and Reverso Flashlight's time-reversing speed creates an overwhelming, contradictory reality.

-• The Climax: The conflict culminates in a "Backwards Dance-Off."
-The Bizarro League's "worst dance" (which is actually perfectly graceful) and the Victory Vanguard's chaotic dancing create a supreme contradiction that overloads Nullius Rex's power.
+• The Climax: The conflict culminates in a "Backward Dance-Off."
+The Reverso League's "worst dance" (which is actually perfectly graceful) and the Victory Vanguard's chaotic dancing create a supreme contradiction that overloads Nullius Rex's power.

 To start at the beginning, see Cracking the Code: AI-Generated Far Side Puzzles That Tickle Your Brain – RLK-Reflections